-To see if this starter motor test article covers your specific Cadillac, or Chevy or GMC or Olds or Isuzu vehicle, you can take a look at the list of applications on the box labeled ‘Applies To:’ on the column on the right and scroll with the prev and next links.
+To see if this starter motor test tutorial covers your specific Cadillac, or Chevy or GMC or Olds or Isuzu vehicle, you can take a look at the list of applications on the box labeled ‘Applies To:’ and scroll with the prev and next links.

-Suggestion 5: If you're vehicle has a standard transmission... make sure that it's out of gear and in neutral, and the parking brake is activated/on.
+SUGGESTION 5: If your vehicle has a standard transmission, make sure that it's out of gear and in neutral, and the parking brake is activated/on.

 The first we're gonna' do is manually apply 12 Volts to the starter motor with a remote starter switch.

 If you don't own a remote starter switch, you can run down to your local auto parts store (like AutoZone or O'Reilly Auto Parts) and buy one from there.
 If you need to see what one looks like, you can see it here: Actron CP7853 Remote Starter Switch For 6V And 12V Automotive Starting Systems

 OK, this is what you'll need to do: